Integrated marketing communications: What it is and why it matters

 The duo responsible for most of the literature surrounding IMC, David Pickton, and Amanda Broderick, distil the strategy into four “C’s”, these are:

-Complementary: Every element of your communication plan supports the others.
+- Complementary: Every element of your brand communication plan supports the others.

 If we look at traditional approaches to marketing communications, most agencies and businesses plan separate campaigns for press releases, advertising, sales promotions, and direct marketing services.
 In other words, they get everything they need, but their strategies are disjointed.